-Heavy haul shipping refers to the transport of over-dimensional or extremely large and or heavy items that cannot be shipped using traditional methods.
+Heavy haul shipping refers to transporting over-dimensional or extremely large or heavy items that cannot be shipped using traditional methods.
 Often times this means multiple tractors (push trucks) and or pilot cars to safely navigate the route.
-This includes items such as construction, materials, heavy equipment, long pipe, oversized or overweight machinery etc. Examples could Include Items such as bulldozers, excavators, cranes, and mining equipment.
+This includes items such as construction materials, heavy equipment, long pipe, oversized or overweight machinery etc. Examples include Items such as bulldozers, excavators, cranes, and mining equipment.

 What Kinds of Products Should Be Shipped Using Heavy Haul?

 Items that are too big or heavy to ship using standard shipping methods are categorized as heavy haul freight.
 These are some items that we ship via heavy Carlile: